ToniWonKanobi/theoveranalyzed.net/posts/2015/7/19/ditching-webfonts-part-ii-hoefler-webfonts-are-prettier-but-slower.md

 	<figcaption><a href="http://simplebits.com">SimpleBits</a></figcaption>
 </figure>

 Pay close attention to the timeline view.
 Look [familiar][toa]?
 Yes, that's *latency* you see, found in two of the three sites that beta-tested Hoefler webfonts.
 Notice anything else?
-There is relatively *no* latency for SimpleBits, which -- wouldn't you know it -- *now* uses TypeKit for the webfont.
+There is relatively *no* latency for SimpleBits, which *now* uses TypeKit for the webfont instead of Hoefler.

 Compared to TypeKit, things weren't looking good for Cloud.typography.